March 30, 2020 Regular Expressions Sources

 3</tag>

-If you have PHP experience, your answer probably will be "yes".
+If you have PHP experience, your answer will probably be “yes”.

-But simple example from go playground makes clear that answer is actually "no":
+However, a simple example from the Go Playground makes it clear that the answer is actually “no”:

 match, _ := regexp.MatchString("<tag>(.*)</tag>", "<tag>1\n2\n3</tag>")